Janina Oszast

 Janina Celina Oszast (2 February 1908 – 7 October 1986) was a Polish biologist, palaeobotanist and educator.
 She was also a member of the resistance movement Union of Armed Struggle's Home Army during World War II.
 In 1977, Oszast was among the first Polish palaeobotanists attempting biogeographic synthesis of Miocene land sediments.

 In the aftermath of World War II, Oszast was imprisoned twice.
 She was released early on both occasions as part of an amnesty.
 She was arrested and imprisoned again in late 1952, but she was released on parole in December 1954.
 She subsequently served in the Polish Academy of Sciences from 1956 until her retirement in 1978.

-Early lfie
+Early life

 Oszast was born on 2 February 1908 in Kraków, Grand Duchy of Kraków, Austria-Hungary, to a working-class family.
 Her brother was the dermatologist Zbigniew Oszast.

 Education and early career

 Oszast studied a master's degree at the Faculty of Philosophy and Natural Sciences of Jagiellonian University in Kraków.

 Oszast was primarily interested in researching Quaternary era deposits.
 She was the first person in Poland to identify pollen from a range of herbaceous plants and the first to find pollen grains of Ephedra in glaciation period deposits.